domainmod/userguide/docs/faq.md

 Installation
 -----------
-<h4>Do you support the MySQL extension in PHP, or just the MySQLi extension?</h4>
+<h4>Is the MySQL extension supported in PHP, or just the MySQLi extension?</h4>

 For security reasons DomainMOD only supports the MySQLi extension.
-If you're receiving messages that the MySQLi extension is unavailable, you will need to install and enable it on your server before you can use DomainMOD.
+If you're receiving messages that the MySQLi extension is unavailable in PHP you will need to install and enable it on your server before you can use DomainMOD.

+!!! note
+    As of v4.07, DomainMOD uses the PDO extension instead of the MySQLi extension.

 <BR>Configuration